Chief Creative Officer / Principal Creative Director

 Nick graduated from Purdue University with an undergraduate degree in theatrical lighting technology and stage management.
 Upon graduation, Nick began his career at the Shakespeare Theatre of New Jersey located on the campus of Drew University in Madison, New Jersey as the Assistant to the Director of Production.

-In 2012, Matt began working as the Music Therapist.
-In his five years in this position at a residential facility, Matt used music and art to connect with residents and help them to heal through creativity.
+In 2012, Matt began working as the music therapist for a local senior residential facility.
+In his five years in this position, Matt used music and art to connect with residents and help them to heal through creativity.
 He formed a regularly performing choir made up of and run by residents.

 Matt has been a private music teacher for the past ten years, teaching area students guitar and voice.
 He believes in using the study and performance of music to empower his students to not only be better musicians, but to be better students and more active members of their community.
 Matt can be often found regularly playing and organizing shows with his band Good Foot.
 Matt has composed and recorded music for productions at the New York Public Library and The New School.